AndySomogyi/mechanica/docs/source/api_potential.rst

 A Potential object is a compiled interpolation of a given function.
 The Universe applies potentials to particles to calculate the net force on them.

-For performance reasons, we found that implmenting potentials as interpolations can be much faster than evaluating the function directly.
+For performance reasons, we found that implementing potentials as interpolations can be much faster than evaluating the function directly.

 A potential can be treated just like any python callable object to evaluate it::